dipagomes/Metro-rail-Management-System/README.md

 rail needed.
 Like people can book ticket, administrator can keep track about rails and other information.
 Employee have some management system.
 In a word we will build a application that run the total metro rail project.
+Here we wanted to make a complete web application that will control the whole metro- rail system.
+Now the world are more comfortable in web application.
+Because it's easy for collaboration and remote access.
+And it have operating system independence that’s why we have chosen it to make a web application.